 Subsequent to the announcement made by the Hon’ble Finance Minister in the Union Budget 2011-12, a scheme for promotion and financing of Women Self Help Groups (WSHGs) in association with Govt. of India is being implemented across 150 backward and Left Wing Extremism (LWE) affected districts of the country since March-April 2012.
 The scheme aims at saturating the districts with viable and self-sustainable WSHGs by involving anchor agencies who shall promote and facilitate credit linkage of these groups with Banks, provide continuous handholding support, enable their journey to livelihoods and also take the responsibility for loan repayments.
 Under the Scheme, in addition to working as an SHPI, the anchor agencies are also expected to serve as banking / business facilitator for the nodal implementing banks.

-As on March 31, 2021, the total number of WSHGs promoted and credit linked are 2.11 lakh and 1.29 lakh respectively.
+As on March 31, 2023, the total number of WSHGs promoted and credit linked are 2.11 lakh and 1.29 lakh respectively.

-Support for activities, introduced in the last Financial Year, like Gram Dukan, funding of impact assessment studies, films, exposure visits, publications, exhibition, melas, promotion of tie–ups for marketing etc. improved off-take from ₹ 725.42 lakh in 2019-20 to ₹ 759.72 lakh in 2020-21.
+Support for activities, introduced in the Financial Year 2020-21, like Gram Dukan, funding of impact assessment studies, films, exposure visits, publications, exhibition, melas, promotion of tie–ups for marketing etc. improved off-take from Rs.
+725.42 lakh in 2019-20 to Rs.
+1066.01 lakh in 2022-23